pajarorrojo/es-theme-PlayStation-X/README.md

 Thanks and credits:
 -------
-- Fabrice Caruso, for inspiring me with his awesome carbon theme for batocera, always updating and performing. https://github.com/fabricecaruso
+- Fabrice Caruso, for inspiring me with his awesome carbon theme for batocera, and for always updating and performing emulationstation. https://github.com/fabricecaruso
 - Seis, for being the first person to recommend the theme for the batocera's official list https://github.com/seeiis
 - Lio, for posting the theme on batocera's official list and making it known to the community : https://github.com/lbrpdx
 - Snapouille and Soaresden, for helping with French translation